handav/lstm_training_and_generation/README.md

 ## About this repo

-In this repo there are four folders:
+In this repo there are five folders:

 1) (Optional) A process_midi folder with a script to show you how to get notes from a MIDI file (only if you're working with MIDI - see below)
+2) (Optional) A folder to show you how to clean lyrics if you're making your own dataset - will need adjusting based on your specific data.
-2) The main folder, lstm, trains a model on lyrics or MIDI notes using Python and Tensorflow
+3) The main folder, lstm, trains a model on lyrics or MIDI notes using Python and Tensorflow
-3) A p5 sketch to generate from a trained model
+4) A p5 sketch to generate from a trained model
-4) (Optional) A Python script to create a MIDI file from generated MIDI notes
+5) (Optional) A Python script to create a MIDI file from generated MIDI notes

 Don't worry about digging into these just yet - we'll go through these in the workshop.
 For now, please read the following installation instructions and bring your computer with these ready to go.